-- 5. Press ENTER to scroll through the other CFG parameters. - 6.
-Press DOWN or RIGHT to display the password screen (see Reset Mode above, for details). - 7.
+- 5. Press ENTER to scroll through the other cFG parameters. - 6.
+Press DOWN or RIGHT to display the password screen (see Reset Mode on page 7-4 for details). - 7.
 Press MENU to return to the Main Configuration Menu.

 Pt-n and Pt-s are dictated by primary voltage.
 Pt-d is secondary voltage.